httpie/cli/README.rst

 Viewing Intermediary Requests/Responses
 ---------------------------------------

-If you'd like to see any intermediary requests/responses together with the final one, then use the ``--all`` option.
-Intermediary requests include followed redirects (with ``--follow``), the first unauthorized request when Digest auth is used (``--auth=digest``), etc. They are by default also formatted according to ``--print, -p`` (and its shortcuts described above), which can be customized with ``--print-others, -P`` which takes the same arguments as ``--print, -p`` but applies to the intermediary requests only.
+To see any intermediary requests/responses together with the final one, use the ``--all`` option.
+Intermediary requests include followed redirects (with ``--follow``), the first unauthorized request when HTTP digest authentication is used (``--auth=digest``), etc.

-View all responses that lead to the final one:

 .. code-block:: bash

+    # Include all responses that lead to the final one:
     $ http --all --follow httpbin.org/redirect/3

-Print the final and the intermediary requests/responses differently:
+The intermediary requests/response are by default formatted according to ``--print, -p`` (and its shortcuts described above).
+If you'd like to change that, use the ``--print-others, -P`` option.
+It takes the same arguments as ``--print, -p`` but applies to the intermediary requests only.

 .. code-block:: bash

+    # Print the intermediary requests/responses differently than the final one:
-    $ http --all --follow --print=hH --print-others=H httpbin.org/redirect/3
+    $ http -A digest -a foo:bar --all -p Hh -P H httpbin.org/digest-auth/auth/foo/bar

 -------------------------